DiogoDeAndrade/PointRenderer/README.md

 In the project, I have a scriptable object with all the points (ParticleArray), this is generated from a terrain I painted (just to have some data), with the ParticleGen script.

-For my tests, there's 16 million points, running at 40 FPS on my GTX970 (mostly CPU bound for some reason).
+For my tests, there's 16 million points, running at 40 FPS on my GTX970.

 ## License